DGC9Crew/TheGameOfLife/README.md

 A simple version of Conway's Game of Life in C.

 gameOfLife.c -> the simulation itself.
+Reads data from gen.txt for simulation.
+- Default rows is 45.
+- Default columns is 188.
+- Default update delay (in milisec) is 50ms
+- Default # of generations is 1000.
-Reads data from gen.txt for simulation. gener.c -> generates random values for the gen.txt.
+gener.c -> generates random values for the gen.txt.
+- Default rows is 45.
+- Default columns is 188.
+- Default random rate is 10 (1/10 chance for alive tile)

 GameOfLife -> executable for gameOfLife.c || Run with ./GameOfLife
 - Args